kingflamez/laravelrave/README.md

     }

     /**
-     * This is called when a transaction is successfully verified
-     * @param string $requeryResponse This is the success response gotten from the Rave payment gateway verification call
-     * */
-    function onVerificationSuccess($requeryResponse){
-        //Successful payment verification, you can do anything here echo 'Verification Successfull...'.json_encode($requeryResponse).'<br />'; //Remember to delete this line dd($requeryResponse);
-    }

-    /**
-     * This is called when a transaction failed verification
-     * @param string $requeryResponse This is the failed response gotten from the Rave payment gateway verification call
-     * */
-    function onVerificationFailed($requeryResponse){
-        //Failed payment verification, you can do anything here

-        //Can fail for 3 reasons
-        //1.
-When the amount charged is not the same as the original order
-        // eg. You charged NGN5000 and the user got to pay NGN800.
-This helps to limit fraud
-        //2.
-When the currency the user was charged in was not the same as the original order
-        // eg. You charged GHC200 and the user got to pay NGN200.
-        //3.
-When Flutterwave confirms from their end that it is not a successfull verification

-        echo 'Verification Failed...'.json_encode($requeryResponse).'<br />'; //Remember to delete this line }

-    /**
      * This is called when a transaction doesn't return with a success or a failure response.
 This can be a timedout transaction on the Rave server or an abandoned transaction by the customer.
      * */
     function onTimeout($transactionReference, $data){